craigfrancis/php-is-literal-rfc/readme-v2.txt

 ==== Performance ====

 Máté Kocsis created a [[https://github.com/kocsismate/php-version-benchmarks/|PHP benchmark]] to replicate the old [[https://01.org/node/3774|Intel Tests]].
-The results for the implementation found a 0.47% impact with the Symfony demo app, where it did not connect to a database (because the natural variability introduced by that makes it impossible to measure an impact that small).
+The results for the implementation found a 0.47% impact with the Symfony demo app, where it did not connect to a database (because the natural variability introduced by a database makes it impossible to measure an impact that small).

 ==== String Concatenation ====

 When two LiteralString values are concatenated, the result is also a LiteralString.

 Some people may believe that not supporting concatenation might help debugging, with the thought being, in a long complex script, which only checks if a variable is a LiteralString at the end, it's harder to identify the source of the problem.
-However, over the last year I've simply not found this to be the case, and it would be nigh-on-impossible to update every library and all existing code to not use concatenation (e.g. to use a query builder).
+However, over the last year I've simply not found this to be the case (usual debug techniques work fine), whereas it would be nigh-on-impossible to update every library and all existing code to not use concatenation (e.g. to use a query builder).
 That said, someone who really wants this strict way of working could use:

 <code php>
 function literal_implode($separator, $array) {